marko-js/examples/examples/color-picker/README.md

 ```

 If we do not pass `colors` to the `<color-picker>`, the colors will default
-to the colors obtained from `flat-colors`.
+to the colors obtained our `getDefaultColors` helper.

 [Try Online: marko-color-picker](http://markojs.com/try-online/?file=%2Fcolor-picker%2Findex.marko)